thomassuedbroecker/ce-cns-problem/documentation/inspect-the-project.md

 Here you find an overview of the currenly running applications. ( FYI `Code Engine` definition: `A program that serves HTTP requests`)

 ![](images/cns-ce-inspect-project-02.png)

+### Step 4: Open the `web-api` application

+Here we find the configuration for the application.

+_Note:_ For more details about valid vCPU and Memory combinations please visit the documentation [here](https://cloud.ibm.com/docs/codeengine?topic=codeengine-mem-cpu-combo) .